Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 human endeavours, from Medicine to Agriculture, from Reproduction to Finance, from Engineering to Cooking, from Democracy to War.

 And while no program need Medicine, most Doctors use programs.
 And while no program need to kill, most War need software.
 And so on.

-This weird phenomenon also has a simple explaination: Informatics changes everything humans do because it changes how humans collectively think.
+This weird phenomenon also has a simple explaination: Informatics changes everything humans do because **it changes how humans collectively think**.
-Indeed, if Information belongs to a human mind, when shared in a community if stratify as the Culture of such community.
+Indeed, if Information belongs to a human mind, when shared among the members of community, it builds the Culture of such community.
+And such Culture goes back into new members' minds as Information in a never ending feedback loop.

 Informatics is today what Mathematics was at the time of [Pythagoras](https://en.wikipedia.org/wiki/Pythagoras).
 It's Philosophy on disguise.
 Applied Philosophy, if you will.

+# A Political field

+Many practicioners would refuse this qualification of Informatics as a modern form of Philosophy.
+It's not just because of ignorance about Philosophy itself (that is where Logic, so fundamental for our craft, was born).
+It's because of a bad feeling about it.
+After all, if you look at the history, from Confucius to Plato, from Kant to Nietzsche, **philosophers have always had this weird habit of messing with Politics** one way or another.

+This is annoying.
+Software Engineers pretends to be Engineers so that they can focus their minds on technical stuffs **alone**.
+They feel responsible to create the best possible artifact that can serve a purpose, but don't want to accountable for the choice of the purpose itself.

+Being a philosopher is a call to make clear statements, to take position.
+Being an engineer instead just mean to build stuff, so that you can pretend you don't align with the values of your customers while you serve their endeavours.

+Engineers can pretend to be "neutral", Philosophers cannot.

+## Technology is a prosecution of Politics by other means

+If you look at History, you can see how technology is the most powerful political force at work all over the world.

-## The value of Debugging.
+## The value of Debugging

 There is nothing on Earth that can train [Critical Thinking](https://en.wikipedia.org/wiki/Critical_thinking) as a decade or two of [Software Debugging](https://en.wikipedia.org/wiki/Debugging).